Health of Native Americans in the United States: Stroke

 Stroke is the sixth-leading cause of death in the Native American population.
 Native Americans are sixty percent more likely than white adults in the United States to have a stroke.
 Native American women have double the rate of stroke of white women.
 About 3.6% of Native American and Alaska Native men and women over 18 have a stroke.
 The stroke death rate of Native Americans and Alaska Natives is 14 percent greater than among all races.

 Psychosocial problems

+About 70% of American Indian and Alaska Native men and 60% of the women met the criteria for at least one lifetime DSM IV disorder.
+American Indian and Alaskan Native men and women have a higher prevalence of any substance use, mood, and personality disorder, compared to non-Hispanic Whites.

+Mental Health Disorders in Native American Women

+The lifestyle prevalence of mood disorders in Native American women is 44%, with 81% of the women with mood disorders suffering from major depression.
+A third of the cases of depression were moderate or severe.
+Anxiety disorders were the most common mental disorders, particularly specific phobias and post-traumatic stress disorder.
+Comorbid anxiety and depression is also common, with 82% of Native American women who have a lifetime diagnosis of depression reporting anxiety, and 54% of those with a lifetime diagnosis of anxiety experiencing depression.

 Suicide

 Native Americans face issues of depression and the highest rate suicide rate of any ethnic group in the United States.
 In 2009 suicide was the leading cause of death among Native Americans and Native Alaskans between the ages of 10 and 34.
 75% of deaths among Native Americans and Native Alaskans over the age of 10 are due to unintentional injury, homicide, and suicide.
 Suicide rates among Native American youths are significantly higher than among white youths.
 The head of the IHS, Mary L. Smith, says that her agency is focusing on mental health issues in Native American communities.
 Because of numerous suicides among teens on the Pine Ridge Indian Reservation, it has been designated as a Promise Zone and the government is sending extra help.

 A British Columbia study, published in 2007, reported an inverse correlation between Indigenous youth suicide and use of their heritage language.
 Language use is considered a cultural continuity factor, and it was more highly correlated to youth suicide than six other such cultural factors.
 Those bands that had higher rates of indigenous language use had lower rates of suicide.
 Since the late 20th century, numerous tribes have undertaken language revitalization programs in order to maintain their cultures.
 This study indicates such language use can also have positive effects on teens' mental health.
 The study recorded suicides among bands with higher use and those with lower use of indigenous languages.
 Communities with lesser language knowledge estimated 96.59 suicides per 100,000 individuals; the bands with greater language knowledge estimated 13 suicides per 100,000 people.
 Indigenous youths' mental health can be affected by the community's use of Indigenous language.